SuperBrawl V: Preliminary matches

 As the pay-per-view began, Alex Wright competed against Paul Roma in the opening match of the event.
 Roma dominated Wright throughout the match until his Pretty Wonderful tag team partner Paul Orndorff came at ringside to support Roma.
-Near the end of the match, Roma was distracted while arguing with Orndorff, allowing Wright to dropkick Roma into Orndorff and roll him up for the win.
+Near the end of the match, Roma was distracted while arguing with Orndorff, allowing Wright to dropkick Roma into Orndorff and roll him up.
+However, Roma kicked out of this pinfall attempt, despite being booked to lose.
+The referee counted the pinfall anyway and awarded the win to Wright, no replay of the fall was shown.
+Roma's lack of cooperation in the match and refusal to lose to Wright led to Roma's dismissal from WCW a month later.

 In the next match, Jim Duggan competed against Bunkhouse Buck.
 Duggan executed a clothesline on Buck to toss him out of the ring and then Duggan charged at him and ran into the ringpost.
 The action then returned to the ring where both men traded chinlocks.
 Duggan began gaining momentum until Col. Robert Parker and Meng distracted him but Duggan delivered a spinning side slam and an Old Glory and then he knocked out Parker from the apron and then delivered a three-point stance clothesline to Buck to win the match.
 After the match, Meng attacked Duggan and applied a thumb choke hold on Duggan.

 Kevin Sullivan took on Dave Sullivan.
 Kevin dominated the earlier part of the match until Dave gained momentum and then The Butcher distracted him by climbing the apron, allowing Kevin to toss Dave into Butcher, who fell on the floor and had a serious injury on the head.
 Kevin then rolled up Dave for the victory.

 Harlem Heat (Booker T and Stevie Ray) defended the World Tag Team Championship against The Nasty Boys (Brian Knobbs and Jerry Sags).
 Harlem Heat dominated their opponents for much of the match until Sags tagged in Knobbs and then he threw Booker over the top rope.
 Ray dived onto the top rope and Sister Sherri attempted to hit Knobbs with her loaded purse but accidentally hit Ray with it, allowing Knobbs to pin him to win the title.
 However, after the match, another referee came and disqualified Nasty Boys for throwing Booker over the top rope, resulting in Harlem Heat retaining the title.